 - the principal purpose test.
 This tax instrument is not a novelty in Ukrainian tax law, although Law No. 466 provides the rule under which the absence of a business purpose may have negative consequences for the taxpayer;

 - the mutual agreement procedure (BEPS action No. 14).
 This procedure was designed to solve the problem of double taxation.
 As a matter of the Ukrainian tax law, a taxpayer may apply for consideration of the case under a mutual agreement procedure if he or she believes that the actions of the tax authority led to his or her double taxation;

 - the concept of 'constructive dividends'.
 This concept recognises certain transactions with non-residents as dividends.
 As a result, such dividends should be taxed for the taxpayer; and

 By implication of Law No. 466, a foreign company is recognised as a tax resident in Ukraine if its place of effective management is in Ukraine.

 As of today, BEPS steps as the mutual agreement procedure, principal purpose test and taxation of permanent establishment are already effective.
-However, the implementation of some of the rules (for example, CFC rules) was delayed until 1 January 2022 because they are not ready.
+However, the implementation of some of the rules (for example, CFC rules) was delayed until 1 January 2022 because they were not ready.

 In summary, the Ukrainian tax system is not already compliant – further legislation is anticipated and includes many stages.
-It is hard to predict how these BEPS rules will work in, but it is clear that Law No. 466 was perceived negatively by the Ukrainian business community, which believes that the tax reform of 2020 has many mistakes and inaccuracies, and in general increases the tax authority's influence on taxpayers.
+It is hard to predict how these BEPS rules will work, but it is clear that Law No. 466 was perceived negatively by the Ukrainian business community, which believes that the tax reform of 2020 has many mistakes and inaccuracies, and in general increases the tax authority's influence on taxpayers.
 As a result, these amendments are expected to provoke a large number of tax disputes between the tax authorities and taxpayers.